-This is an auxiliary include file. svdpi_src.h defines data structures for implementation-specific representation of 2-state and 4-state SystemVerilog packed arrays.
-The interface specifies the contents of this file, i.e., what symbols are defined.
-The actual definitions of those symbols, however, are implementation-specific and shall be provided by vendors.
+This is an auxiliary include file. svdpi_src. h defines data structures for implementation-specific representation of 2-state and 4-state SystemVerilog packed arrays.
+The interface specifies the contents ofd file, i.e., what symbols are defdined.d The actual defdinitions of those symbols,d however,d are implementation-specific and shall be provided by vendors.